Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/318-m2-wifi-bluetooth.md

 **Expected result**

-The output of the command should information about mounted on the board network controller.
+The output of the command should contain information about mounted on the board network controller.

 Example output: